 In 2005, at the NFTY Convention in Los Angeles California, NFTY finally formalized their relationship with Netzer Olami (Noar Tzioni Reformi), the international Reform Zionist youth movement.
 In a historic plenary meeting, the youth delegates voted and resolution passed to become an official snif (branch) of Netzer Olami.
 NFTY is now proud to boast that they belong to the largest youth movement in the world.

-Now that we have entered our sixth decade, NFTY boasts over 750 TYGs in 19 NFTY Regions throughout the United States and Canada, holds over 150 Regional Events each year, serves our most engaged NFTYites at Kutz: NFTY's Campus for Reform Jewish Teens every summer, and has sent tens of thousands of young people to Israel.
+Today, NFTY boasts over 750 TYGs in 19 NFTY Regions throughout the United States and Canada, holds over 150 Regional Events each year, serves our most engaged NFTYites at URJ Kutz Camp, NFTY's summer home, and has sent tens of thousands of young people to Israel.